snehadiwan04/cds-exp-12/README.md

 ## Theory :

 ### Constructors :
-Constructors are unique member functions of a class that are automatically called when an object of the class is created.<br> The object’s data members are initialized.
+Constructors are unique member functions of a class that are automatically called when an object is created.<br> The object’s data members are initialized.
 Resources may also be allocated when required.

-There are some key points about costructors which are:
+There are some key points about constructors which are:
-- The name of the constructor is same as its class name.
+- The name of the constructor is the same as its class name.
 - Constructors do not have a return type.
 - Constructors are mostly declared in the public section of the class.
-- Multiple constructors can be defined with different parameters, this is known as overloading.
+- Multiple constructors can be defined with different parameters, which is known as overloading.
 There are mainly 3 types of constructors.
 They are: